hojjatjokar/YDKJS-Review/this-and-object-prototypes/chapter3/Questions.md

 There's (currently) no built-in way to get a list of **all properties** which is equivalent to what the `in` operator test would consult (traversing all properties on the entire `[[Prototype]]` chain, as explained in Chapter 5).
 You could approximate such a utility by recursively traversing the `[[Prototype]]` chain of an object, and for each level, capturing the list from `Object.keys(..)` -- only enumerable properties.

 92. ### What does `propertyIsEnumerable` do?

     `propertyIsEnumerable(..)` tests whether the given property name exists directly on the object and is also enumerable:true.

 93. ### What does `keys()` do?

     `Object.keys(..)` returns an array of all enumerable properties, whereas Object.getOwnPropertyNames(..) returns an array of all properties, enumerable or not.

-94. ### What does getOwnPropertyNames do?
+94. ### What does `getOwnPropertyNames` do?

     `Object.getOwnPropertyNames(..)` returns an array of all properties, enumerable or not.

-95. ### What's difference between **keys()** and getOwnPropertyNames?
+95. ### What's difference between `keys()` and `getOwnPropertyNames`?

     Whereas `in` vs. `hasOwnProperty(..)` differ in whether they consult the `[[Prototype]]` chain or not, `Object.keys(..)` and `Object.getOwnPropertyNames(..)` both inspect only the direct object specified.

-96. ### Is there built-in way to get a list of all properties which equivalent to what the **in** operator test would consult? how you can get manually?
+96. ### Is there built-in way to get a list of all properties which equivalent to what the `in` operator test would consult? how you can get manually?
     There's (currently) no built-in way to get a list of all properties which is equivalent to what the in operator test would consult.
-You could approximate such a utility by recursively traversing the [[Prototype]] chain of an object, and for each level, capturing the list from Object.keys(..) -- only enumerable properties.
+You could approximate such a utility by recursively traversing the `[[Prototype]]` chain of an object, and for each level, capturing the list from `Object.keys(..)` -- only enumerable properties.
 97. ### What is `for..in` ?
-    The `for..in` loop iterates over the list of enumerable properties on an object (including its [[Prototype]] chain).
+    The `for..in` loop iterates over the list of enumerable properties on an object (including its `[[Prototype]]` chain).
 But what if you instead want to iterate over the values?
 98. ### Iterating over the values typically done with a standard for loop in arrays?
     With numerically-indexed arrays, iterating over the values is typically done with a standard for loop
 99. ### Difference between `forEach`, `every(...)`, `some()`?